DIMFLIX-OFFICIAL/Spectrum-Security/README.md

 ## About

 Spectrum Security is a small project written entirely in Python.
-It uses MD5 hashes to check for viruses.
-The database contains about 30 million MD5 hashes, and it is constantly updated, thanks to the Virus Share service.
-Subsequently, the project will be developed.

-## Documentation

-As soon as Spectrum Security 1.0 is released, a detailed description of its use will appear here.
+To check a PC for viruses, it uses specially trained machine learning, which recognizes malicious code in Windows executable files with up to 90% accuracy.

+Antivirus can work in three modes:
+• Full verification
+• Checking the folder
+• File verification

+In the future, the project will be updated, getting better and better.

 ## Developers

 - [DIMFLIX](https://github.com/DIMFLIX-OFFICIAL)

-## License